-Cool Blue Energy Cool Blue energy is a questioning, observant and analytical energy.
-When someone is showing a high preference for Cool Blue energy, they will likely seek to understand first, preferring to lay out all the relevant facts or assess the possibilities before making a decision.
-Cool Blue energy likes to be well-prepared, preferring to do some thinking in advance before having to share their ideas with others.
-You might often hear someone with a lot of Cool Blue energy saying, "I would like some time to think about that before I answer."
+Cool Blue energy Cool Blue energy is a questioning, observant and analytical energy.
+When we're using our Cool Blue energy, we will likely seek to understand first, preferring to lay out all the relevant facts or assess the possibilities before making a decision.
+Cool Blue energy likes to be well-prepared, preferring to do some thinking in advance before having to share ideas with others.
+You might often hear our Cool Blue energy saying, "I would like some time to think about that before I answer."
 The motto on the Cool Blue block is 'Give me the details'.

-Fiery Red Energy Fiery Red energy is decisive, action-oriented, bold and results-focused.
-When people are using a lot of Fiery Red energy, they like things to move at a fast pace with a vision or a plan identified to make progress.
+Fiery Red energy Fiery Red energy is decisive, action-oriented, bold and results-focused.
+When we're using our Fiery Red energy, we like things to move at a fast pace with a vision or a plan identified to make progress.
 No aimless wandering here!
-You might often hear someone with a lot of Fiery Red energy asking "so what?" or "what's next?" and they may not even be asking, they might be telling.
-As you can see on your block, a motto for Fiery Red energy might be 'Be bright, be brief, be gone'.
+You might often hear our Fiery Red energy asking "so what?" or "what's next?" and we may not even be asking, we might be telling.
+As you can see on your block, the motto for Fiery Red energy is 'Be bright, be brief, be gone'.